New York meetings open to avert Palestinian crisis

 Officials met two days after President Mahmoud Abbas said he would demand full membership of the world body for a Palestinian state at the U.N.
 General Assembly this week, setting up a diplomatic clash with Israel and the United States.

-Secretary of State Hillary Clinton held talks with EU foreign policy chief Catherine Ashton on Ashton's recent trip to the region.
-"We share the goal of trying to bring the parties back to the negotiating table," a U.S. official said.
+U.S. Secretary of State Hillary Clinton held talks with EU foreign policy chief Catherine Ashton.
+Asked before the meeting if either could report any progress, Clinton replied, "We are meeting to talk about the way forward."
+Asked if that meant no progress, she said, "I didn't say that."

-Senior diplomats from the United States, Russia, the European Union and the United Nations -- the so-called Quartet of Middle East mediators -- also met on Sunday, an EU official said, as part of an intense effort in recent weeks to persuade the Palestinians to avoid a confrontation.
+Senior diplomats from the United States, Russia, the European Union and the United Nations -- the so-called Quartet of Middle East mediators -- also met on Sunday, an EU official said, as part of an intense effort in recent weeks to persuade the Palestinians to drop their U.N. plans.

-The official said the diplomats were assessing the situation, but gave no further details.
-They are likely to meet every day this week, a U.S. official said.
+The official said the diplomats were assessing the situation, but had no further details.

 Washington and Israel say a U.N. vote over Palestinian statehood would damage chances for peace negotiations, arguing that a state can only be created through a settlement between the two sides.